-If you have a home move planned, you may be feeling anticipation or even excitement, or even a daunting feeling.
+If you have a home move in London planned, you may be feeling anticipation or even excitement, or even a daunting feeling.
 Here, we suggest a moving house checklist with fifteen important points, to help things go smoothly.
 With some prior preparation and planning, we can minimise the uncertainty and possible stress by managing the move well.

 1) Speak to a reliable removal company who, apart from taking the physical strain out of moving, will also be able to offer advice with packing and logistics.
 Discuss and agree your requirements and obtain an estimate or quotation.

 2) Obtain a supply of strong, reliable cardboard boxes.
 Those supplied by specialist home movers are designed to prevent damage.
 It is best to avoid recycled or second-hand packing materials – they may fall open at an inconvenient moment and scatter belongings (or breakages) everywhere!

 3) Remember to change your address with utility companies such as electricity, gas, cable, phone etc. Meters will need to be read or appointments made, so be sure to allow sufficient time.
 Bills that are due at the old home will need to be paid.
 Do remember to amend your home insurance, so you are covered in the new property.